IBM/kubernetes-driver/docs/user-guide/ready-checks.md

 ```

 There are 3 states a ready check may return:
-- Ready - all the objects are ok and we can continue with the transition/operation
+- Ready - all the objects are ok and the transition/operation may continue
-- Not Ready - one or more objects are not ready, so we should not continue and instead retry the ready check later (see more about retries later)
+- Not Ready - one or more objects are not ready, so do not continue and instead retry the ready check later (see more about retries later)
 - Failed - there is an error that you believe will prevent the objects from ever being ready so the transition/operation should be failed

 The `resultBuilder` includes functions to return each type: